Aged care reverse mortgage

 How Inviva helped

-With the reverse mortgage, they were able to access $250,000 of the equity in their home allowing them to pay part of the aged care costs up front.
+With the reverse mortgage, they were able to access $250,000 of the equity in their home allowing them to pay part of the aged care costs upfront.
 This allowed them to pay the refundable accommodation deposit, or RAD, for Tom’s aged care facility without having to sell their home or significantly disrupt their financial situation.
 This financial solution ensured that Tom could receive the care he needed while June could remain in their family home, close to her husband.

 This approach allowed Tom and June to manage a challenging situation with grace, ensuring both their needs were met while maintaining their financial security and peace of mind.